pravega/pravega/documentation/src/docs/getting-started.md

 This launches all the components of Pravega on your local machine.

-**Note:** This is for testing/demo purposes only, *do not* use this mode of deployment in Production!
+**Note:** This is for testing/demo purposes only, **do not** use this mode of deployment in Production!

 More options to run Pravega can be found in [Running Pravega](deployment/deployment.md) guide.

 ```
 $ cd pravega-<version>
 $ bin/pravega-standalone
 ```

-By using the above commands, Pravega should be up and running very soon.
+By using the above commands, Pravega should be up and running immediately.

 More options and additional ways to run Pravega can be found in [Running Pravega](deployment/deployment.md).

-## Running a sample Pravega App
+## Running a sample Pravega Application

-It is very simple to run a sample pravega App.
+It is very simple to run a sample Pravega Application.
 Pravega maintains a separate github repository for sample applications.
 It is located at:
 [Pravega Samples](https://github.com/pravega/pravega-samples)

-Download and run the "Hello World" Pravega sample reader and writer apps.
+Download and run the "Hello World" Pravega sample reader and writer applications.
 Pravega dependencies will be pulled from maven central.

 **Note:** The samples can also use a locally compiled version of Pravega.
-For more information about this see the note on maven publishing in the [README.md](../../../README.md).
+For more information, please see the [README](../../../README.md)note on maven publishing.

 **Download the Pravega-Samples git repo**